-Overall, spending on transportation has increased.
-But we have to remember that the spending has gone to a majority of transportation.
-Over 39% has gone towards highways, 22% on air, and 9% towards water travel, and only 29% has gone to rail and mass transportation.
+Overall, spending on transportation has increased but we have to remember that the state spending on transportation doesn't always go towards public transportation.
+Only 29% of Minnesota spending on transportation has gone to rail and mass transportation.
 We need to start putting more spending into the safety of pedestrians that depend on public transportation.
-As gas prices are at a record high right now, more people are turning to buses and light rails to get around.
-If a human is depending on public transportation to get around in everyday life, they are also depending on it with their own lives, and safety.
-Some riders and drivers have even raised concerns about the safety of public transportation to higher
+As many people can't afford cars, more people are turning to buses and light rails to get around.
+If someone is depending on public transportation to get around in everyday life, they are also trusting it with their own safety.
+When they can't trust that something might happen to them, they will be forced to try to live without public transportation.
+The passengers and workers of public transportation have raised concerns about the safety of the public and we need to start investing in good safety for passengers and workers.